yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/Hands_on_with_QT.rst

    -  **make**

 #.
-Notice the build is using our cross-compiler- arm-linux-gnueabihf-g++
+Notice the build is using our cross-compiler-arm-linux-gnueabihf-g++

 ..
 Image:: ../images/Sitara_Linux_QT_make_using_cross_compile.jpeg

 #.
 Also notice we now have an executable, lets see what type of file we
    created